 Red says bold and unforgettable.
 It says you want to be seen.

 The colour of purity since the very beginning.
 It’s where the idea of wearing a white dress on your wedding day stemmed from (not a necessity now, fashion trends have grown and evolved, so that people are adding their own mark to the tradition.)
 White is also the colour of optimism and freedom.
 It’s a brave colour to wear.
 It takes a certain level of assuredness to pull it off and not worry about spillage.
 (Just me?
 Cool, cool…)

 White says organised and detail orientated.
-It’s a colour that says you always have a plan.
+It’s an outfit colour that says you always have a plan.

 Similar connotations to our sunshine orange, it also says cheerful.
 If you’ve ever seen someone looking sad wearing yellow, please show me (SpongeBob and the Simpsons don’t count, they are yellow!
 Also, fictional!)
 Yellow also symbolises activeness (good to know if you’re one of those people that considers holding your phone above your face when lying down as a workout, no judgement!)
 Like it’s similar friend, yellow is not always sunshine and rainbows… it can symbolise fear, in the form of being timid or shy.

 Yellow says cheerful and ready for adventure, probably one that involves hiking (which means I’m not going…)